rtuszik/discogsdash/README.md

 -   **Value Trends:** Track the estimated market value of your collection over time.
 -   **Genre/Style Distribution:** Visualize the breakdown of your collection by genre and style.
 -   **Most Valuable Items:** Quickly identify the most valuable records in your collection based on Discogs market data.
--   **Automatic Sync:** Keeps your dashboard updated with your latest Discogs collection changes (runs periodically).
+-   **Automatic Sync:** Keeps your dashboard updated with your latest Discogs collection changes (runs daily at 2am).
 -   **Self-Hosted:** Run DiscogsDash on your own server using Docker.

 ## Quick Start (Docker Compose)